GVR Report cover U.S. Long Term Care Market Size, Share & Trends Report

 • In November 2024, Sonida Senior Living acquired two senior living communities in Atlanta's Lawrenceville and Peachtree Corners for USD 29 million, adding 178 assisted living and memory care units with 86% occupancy and over USD 5,700 average revenue per occupied room.

-• In April 2024, the FDA launched its "Home as a Health Care Hub" initiative to transform the home into a central component of the U.S. healthcare system.
+• In April 2024, FDA launched its "Home as a Health Care Hub" initiative with the aim of transforming the home into a central component of the U.S. healthcare system.
 This initiative seeks to address challenges such as physician shortages, rising healthcare costs, and health disparities, particularly in underserved communities.
 By integrating medical devices and digital health technologies into the home environment, the FDA envisions a more personalized and accessible approach to healthcare delivery.

 U.S. Long Term Care Market Report Scope